The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Data

 \subsection{Images, Source Detection, and Photometry}

-This work is based on NIRCam observations of the Great Observatories Origins Deep Survey (GOODS; \citealt{Giavalisco04}) North and South (hereafter, GOODS-N and GOODS-S) fields, taken by the JWST Advanced Deep Extragalactic Survey (JADES; \citealt{Rieke23, Eisenstein23a, Eisenstein23b, Bunker24, DEugenio24}).
+This work is based on NIRCam observations of the Great Observatories Origins Deep Survey (GOODS; \citealt{Giavalisco04}) North and South (hereafter, GOODS-N and GOODS-S) fields, taken {as part of Data Release 3 of} the JWST Advanced Deep Extragalactic Survey (JADES; \citealt{Rieke23, Eisenstein26, Eisenstein25, Bunker24, DEugenio25}).
 These fields were also observed by HST as part of the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey \citep[CANDELS;][]{Grogin11, Koekemoer11}.
 The combined area of these fields observed by NIRCam is 124 arcmin$^2$.
 The GOODS-N field was observed in 11 NIRCam bandpasses: F090W, F115W, F150W, F182M, F200W, F210M, F277W, F335M, F356W, F410M, and F444W.
 GOODS-S was observed in these and three additional bandpasses: F430M, F460M, and F480M.
-Observations in GOODS-S in the F182M, F210M, F430M, F460M, and F480M bandpasses were taken by the JWST Extragalactic Medium-Band Survey \citep[JEMS,][]{Williams23}.
+Observations in GOODS-S in the F182M, F210M, F430M, F460M, and F480M bandpasses were taken by the JWST Extragalactic Medium-Band Survey \citep[JEMS;][]{Williams23}.
 The 5$\sigma$ point-source limiting magnitude measured in 0.\arcsec3 circular apertures is $\sim29.5$ mag in each bandpass.

-\citet{Rieke23} detected sources in JADES and performed photometry in nine NIRCam and 14 ground- and space-based bandpasses.
-Briefly, a detection image was created by stacking the F277W, F335M, F356W, F410M, and F444W images and weighting them by their inverse variances.
+{Source detection and photometry in nine NIRCam and 14 ground- and space-based bandpasses in JADES was described in \citet{Rieke23}}.
+Briefly, a detection image was created by {convolving the F277W, F335M, F356W, F410M, and F444W images to the resolution of the F444W image, stacking them,} and weighting them by their inverse variances.
 Next, various source detection routines in the {\tt python} module {\tt Photutils} \citep{Bradley23} were used to detect and deblend sources and perform photometry.
-All images are aligned to the same reference frame and drizzled to a common pixel scale of 0.\arcsec03 \ per pixel.
-Source detection and photometry are performed on HST and JWST images convolved to the F444W resolution.
-For more details, see Section 4 in \citet{Rieke23}.
+All images are aligned to the same reference frame and drizzled to a common pixel scale of 0.\arcsec03 \ per pixel. {Photometry was then performed} on HST and JWST images convolved to the F444W resolution.
+For more details, see section 4 in \citet{Rieke23}.